Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 UPDATE JUNE, 2007

 It's been a lovely spring and summer, quit rainy...if you watch the weather channel you'd think we have a climate more like Washington or Oregon state with all this rain we've been having.
 But the rain has kept the temperatures very pleasant, not too hot.
 And it's not been rain all day every day...it's been more like some cloudburst most days, but then sunshine and rainbows the rest of the day!
 The building boom over the last few years has slowed, the market is overbuilt now, so it's a wonderful time for buyers coming to the area.
-It's a buyer's market and will probably remain so for the next year or so, at least until the overbuilt situation has been leveled by all the people still moving to the area.
+It's a buyer's market and will probably remain so for some time, at least until the overbuilt situation has been leveled by people still moving to the area.

 Well, we still love it here.
 In fact, in six months, we will have lived longer in this home then we have in any of the previous homes we've owned in our 26 years of marriage.